nswdpc/silverstripe-nsw-customerpaymentsplatform-fakegateway/docs/en/001_index.md

 ## Docker gotchas

-Depending on your setup, if you are using docker containers, using the container name *could* enable communications to be sent and received between the following URLs:
+Depending on your setup, if you are using Docker containers, using the container name *could* enable communications to be sent and received between the following URLs:

 + paymentCompletionUrl
 + accessTokenUrl